tcvdijk/wupstream/README.md

 # Libraries used

-Wüpstream use RapidJSON, which is freely available under an MIT license; get it at rapidjson.org.
+Wüpstream use RapidJSON and docopt, which are freely available under an MIT licenses.

 # License